 How Different Sampling Methods Paint Vastly Different Pictures of Recidivism, and Why It Matters for Policy

-Nidhi Kalra, Brian G. Vegetabile, Shawn D. Bushway, Greg Baumann, RAND Corporation
+Nidhi Kalra, Brian G. Vegetabile, Shawn D. Bushway, and Greg Baumann, RAND Corporation

 In this paper from RAND, the authors argue that the recidivism statistics cited most often in debates about the collateral consequences of criminal conviction are not appropriate to answer the questions inherent in those debates.
 In particular, the behaviors of criminal justice cohorts are too often mistakenly used to describe, or are entangled with descriptions of, behaviors of the overall population of people who have ever had a conviction, served time in prison, or experienced some other event in the criminal justice system.
 This confusion has consequences.